cyxion-project/cyxion/README.md

 ## Introduction

-Cyxion is a privacy-focused cryptocoin that was launched on January 1, 2024.
+Cyxion is a privacy-focused cryptocoin that was launched on January 1, 2024 without preliminary mining, hidden mining.
 This is a fork of Monero, created mainly for VPN operation.

 ## About this project